 Quarterly external scans, biannual internal scans and annual review and update as needed of security policies and procedures to meet compliance with the NIC Security & Compliance Assessment program.

 NIC Hawaii’s systems and networks are monitored with multiple security solutions.
 These solutions alert support personnel when adverse or suspicious events occur so that corrective actions may be taken.

 Secure, authenticated transactions

 Our online applications utilize secured two-way transactions and the ability to conduct external transactions supporting TLS 1.1 or higher.
 This technology uses the public-and-private key encryption system which also includes the use of a digital certificate authentication of the network server.

-- In storage: HIC’s robust security solution provides for the highest level of protection for confidential data in storage.
-All sensitive data is encrypted in storage and HIC follows the PCI DSS for storage of all eCommerce transactions.
-HIC uses state of the art firewall technology to mitigate the risk of unauthorized access by outside users.
+- In storage: NIC Hawaii’s robust security solution provides for the highest level of protection for confidential data in storage.
+All sensitive data is encrypted in storage and NIC Hawaii follows the PCI DSS for storage of all eCommerce transactions.
+NIC Hawaii uses state of the art firewall technology to mitigate the risk of unauthorized access by outside users.
 Our applications use robust authentication systems and protect that authentication to minimize the opportunity for intruders to gain access to login information.
 Our security policies and protocols, combined with our intrusion detection methods, ensure that state information is protected.

 Integrity of data